fischer-sw/thesis-diplom-daniel/Notes/notes.md

 3. Add marker (%variable name%) to base journal file
 4. Add case to cases.json (within ansys folder)
 5. Create and run journals with `journal.py`

+## Running a new case

+1. Make shure the directory the auto export writes files to is empty
+    - if not run add_data.py

+2. Make shure the case is setup within cases.json (you can put all relevant parameters here. helps if you need to look them up later ;-) )

+3. Run the case

+4. Take a look at the latest results with running watcher.py (Config is done in watcher.json)

 ## Workflow to create images